Kostant relation in filtered randomized benchmarking for passive bosonic devices

-Irreps of the special unitary group play a fundamental role in both bosonic randomised benchmarking~\cite{mirko2025} and in this work.
-In this subsection, we introduce standard language in representation theory, as well as the relevant representation we use.
-We also describe the decomposition of such a representation.
-Ultimately, we introduce the fidelity-like figure of merit that we use for characterization.
+Irreps of the special unitary group play a fundamental role in both bosonic randomized benchmarking~\cite{mirko2025} and in this work.
+In this subsection, we introduce standard language in representation theory, describe the decomposition into irreps of the representation in Eq.~\eqref{eq:representation-gamma}, and introduce the fidelity-like figure of merit used for characterization.

-We now discuss the decomposition of Eq.~\eqref{eq:representation-gamma} into irreducible representations.
+We start with the decomposition of Eq.~\eqref{eq:representation-gamma} into irreducible representations.
 The irreps of the special unitary group are labeled by integer partitions \(\lambda = (\lambda_0, \ldots, \lambda_{m-1})\) of the number of photons \(n\).
-For a more extensive discussion, refer to the appendices in Ref.~\cite{mirko2025}.
+For a more extensive discussion and with similar notation, refer to the appendices in Ref.~\cite{mirko2025}.
 The action of \(\uniop\) is discussed in Eq.~\eqref{eq:action-on-state}; for states with~\(m\) photons it corresponds to the action of the irreducible representation (irrep) of the special unitary group SU(\(m\)), labeled by the partition

 with \(\lambda^{*}\) the dual irrep of \(\lambda\); an example is provided in Appendix~\ref{app:decomposition}.
 Thus, using Pieri's formula~\cite{Fulton1996}, the representation \(\Gamma\) introduced in Eq.~\eqref{eq:representation-gamma} is reducible and decomposes into a finite list of representations (with no repetition):